Fenty Beauty: 2017–2019

-2023–Present
+2020–present

 On February 17, 2022, Rihanna announced that Ulta Beauty stores would begin carrying Fenty Beauty products beginning March 6, 2022.

-On May 10, 2022, Rihanna announced that Fenty Beauty would be available in 8 African countries, Kenya, Botswana, South Africa, Namibia, Nigeria, Zambia, and Zimbabwe on May 27, 2022.
+On May 10, 2022, Rihanna announced that Fenty Beauty would be available in 8 African countries, Ghana, Kenya, Botswana, South Africa, Namibia, Nigeria, Zambia, and Zimbabwe on May 27, 2022.
 In August 2022, Madison Beer was announced as the latest ambassador of Fenty Beauty joining Madison Bailey, Kane Lim, and Nikita Kering.

+In 2023, Fenty Beauty provided experiences within Roblox, including user-creation of their own Fenty products.
+On October 1, 2023, Fenty Beauty began being sold at Ulta Beauty inside Target stores.
+On April 1, 2024, Rihanna announced that Fenty Beauty would be launching in mainland China.

+In 2025, Fenty Beauty and Fenty Skin have announced a partnership with the WNBA team New York Liberty, marking their first official team sponsorship.
+The collaboration includes branding on team apparel and in-arena activations, aligning with both parties' commitments to diversity, empowerment, and community engagement.

 Pricing

 The initial products released by Fenty Beauty were seen as reasonably priced (compared to other prestige brands) and accessible to a broad range of consumers, following Rihanna's approach to her fragrance releases.

 Marketing

 In the brand's first month, Fenty Beauty recorded $72.0 million in earned media value, ahead of other high-profile brands including Kylie Cosmetics, Benefit, Urban Decay, KKW Beauty and, NYX.
 Also in the brand's first month, Fenty Beauty-related content received 132 million views on YouTube.

 In February 2018, Fenty Beauty released an ad featuring rapper Saweetie that showed a group of women getting ready to attend the Super Bowl.
 The spot drew enthusiasm for its send-up of the award-winning 1990s Budweiser ad campaign "Whassup" (in which a group of men acknowledged one another only by repeating an intoxicatedly slurred "What's up?" over and over), but the Fenty version also attracted some criticism as the women greeted each other in "Whassup"-style drawl with the word "bitch".

+Rihanna performed at the 2023 Super Bowl Halftime Show where she featured Fenty Beauty to touch up her makeup.
+The feature reportedly earned the brand $5.6 million within 12 hours.